syncthing/docs/users/ignoring.rst

 -  Characters enclosed in square brackets ``[]`` are interpreted as a character range ``[a-z]``.
 Before using this syntax you should have a basic understanding of regular expression character classes.

--  A pattern beginning with ``/`` matches in the current directory only.
+-  A pattern beginning with ``/`` matches in the root of the folder only.
    ``/foo`` matches ``foo`` but not ``subdir/foo``.

 -  A pattern beginning with ``#include`` results in loading patterns